 on behalf of Maison Bleue

-Diners of Edinburgh are being asked to join Maison Bleue in celebrating its 15th anniversary – a story reported by one of Scotland’s leading news agencies.
+DINERS of Edinburgh are being asked to join Maison Bleue in celebrating its 15th anniversary – a story told by food and drink PR experts and reported by one of Scotland’s leading news agencies.

 Maison Bleue arrived on the Grassmarket in 1998, when Tony Blair was less than a year into his 10 year reign as prime minister.